-- 1. Not later than five business days before trial, the parties shall email to Chambers a Glossary of any difficult, unusual, scientific, or technical words, names, terms, or phrases. - 2.
+- 1. Not later than five business days before trial, the parties shall email to Chambers a Glossary of any difficult, unusual, scientific, or technical words, names, terms, or phrases, along with the spellings of witnesses' names, names of persons or entities that will be frequently referenced, and acronyms or abbreviations that may be used in testimony or argument. - 2.
 The parties shall submit to the Courtroom Deputy three paper copies of the Glossary and provide a copy of the Glossary to opposing counsel and any pro se party on the day of trial.